klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.isContractAccount(address [, blockNumber] [, callback])
 ```

 Return `true` if an input account has a non-empty codeHash at the time of a specific block number.
 It returns `false` if the account is an EOA or a smart contract account which doesn't have codeHash.
+Please refer to [Smart Contract Account](../../../../../klaytn/design/accounts.md#smart-contract-accounts-scas) for more details.

 **Parameters**